 An Information Service involves maintaining a traffic image and allows interaction with traffic and response to developing traffic situations.
 An Information Service should provide essential and timely information to assist the on-board decision-making process.

 Information required by the VTS can be both standardised (supported by templates) or specific to a situation.
+VTS could use both the addressed (unicast and multicast) and broadcast aspects of VDES.

 VTS involves maintaining a vessel traffic image, and relies on vessel tracking from sensors such as radar, AIS, CCTV, other VTS centres.
 The vessel traffic image may be supplement with crowd-sourced information from vessels data (sensor data from ships provided to the shore to expand the traffic image range).